-Kolodzik Business Scholars personalize their academic plan.
-Providing varied coursework, experiential options, and elective opportunities maximizes program flexibility.
-Students major and minor in Business and across the campus, taking full advantage of what The University of Cincinnati has to offer.
+Kolodzik Business Scholars personalize their academic plans.
+The program provides varied coursework, experiential options, and elective opportunities to maximize flexibility.
+Students major and minor in Business and across the campus, taking full advantage of what the University of Cincinnati has to offer.

 To graduate as a Kolodzik Business Scholar, students complete the following requirements:

 Fast Track: Freshmen take linked courses in the Kolodzik Business Scholars learning community, study the world’s leading consumer product firm, Procter & Gamble, and the aviation giant GE, in Project Fast Track, and examine career opportunities and personal interests to customize their academic plans.

 Freshman are also introduced to study abroad and cultural competency with a year-end program in Montreal, Canada